 Cleaning the garden is much overrated.
 It is better for the garden, the insects, and your back if you leave most of the cleaning till spring.

-Here at Northern Homestead, we like to get out and into the compost most of the annual plants, simply because they tend to make a big mess, so it is good to clean them up.
-This way, the annual garden is also ready to be mulched, read more about it below.
+Here at Northern Homestead, we like to get most of the annual plants out and into the compost.
+They tend to make a big mess, so it is good to clean them up.
+This way, the annual garden is also ready to be mulched.
+Read more about it below.

 Legumes (peas, beans, peanuts, lentils, alfalfa) are nitrogen fixers.
-In order to take advantage of this wonderful natural fertilizer, we cut off the tops and toss them into the compost pile, but leave the roots in the ground.
+To take advantage of this wonderful natural fertilizer, we cut off the tops and toss them into the compost pile, leaving the roots in the ground.

 Perennial plants are mostly left as they are in the garden.
 We do not worry about cutting back all perennials or cleaning up the leaves, plants survive the harsh winters better if we leave both.

-We do however cut back most seed pods of the perennials, otherwise, they will seed themselves all over the garden.
+However, we do cut back most of the perennials’ seed pods; otherwise, they will seed themselves all over the garden.

-When cleaning the perennial garden, we think about snow removal.
-Anything that reaches into a path, is cut back, and we cut back perennials that are in the way of piling up snow.
+When cleaning the perennial garden, we consider snow removal.
+We cut back anything that reaches into a path and perennials in the way of snow piles.

 The garden soil is our most valuable matter in the garden.
 Protecting it is a high priority.